JDCRecomendable/die-geduld/README.md

 * `Esc` or `Control` + `Q`: Quit from the Game

 The controls will be shown everytime the game is launched.

-## Special Thanks
-Special thanks to Mr. David Tan and Ms. Foo Fang Fang of Yishun-Innova Junior College (YIJC) for their guidance and support, for without them, creating this game would not have been possible.
-They had been the lecturers and tutors for CTG 118 and 119 of YIJC in 2018.
-The author of this game belonged to CTG 118.